 Friends, do you listen to The Dinner Sisters?
 They’re really fun.
 Every ten episodes they throw a podcast “dinner party” and cook up a full party menu, including dessert.
 In their mini-episode series, “Pro Tips,” they quickly cover topics such as roasting chickens or meal planning or their favorite freezer jam.

 And they also occasionally review cookbooks, like Bread Toast Crumbs.
 After their review, Kate and I chat about early baking memories, these vinaigrette toasts, future projects, sourdough, and more.
-You can listen to that episode here.
-And check out their full archives here.
+You can check out their full archives here.
 Let me know if you discover any gems!

 Here’s the vinaigrette toast play-by-play.
 Slice up a loaf of bread (more on this sourdough loaf soon):